-Through a season of uncertainty, Whispers of Love and Faith Babies Home remains under the protection of a God who knows no uncertainty.
+Through a season of uncertainty, Whispers of Love remains under the protection of a God who knows no uncertainty.

 Our Whispers of Love Virtual 5k raised almost $4,000 dollars, and we received a great number of participants.
-We had 82 signups for running and countless others who just gave to the race!
-Alot of runners also added $10 extra dollars to be able to run for a specific child.
+We had 82 signups for running and countless others who donated!
+Many of our runners donated extra to be able to run for a specific child.

-With the money earned from this fundraiser, we have purchased a small piece of land with a house that is close to our cow barn and other 10 acres of land.
-Her family will help with farming and other projects.
+With the money earned from this fundraiser, we have purchased a small piece of land with a house that is close to our cow barn and 10 acres of land.

 Peter, now 2, have been living with us ever since.
 Alisati has been able to catch up on her

 education and raise Peter in a safe environment, which we are very grateful for!
 More recently, Alisati has expressed her desire to rekindle a relationship with her family and share the gospel with them.
 We support her decision, and by putting her family in this home on our property, we will be able to keep a close watch on the relationship.
 Additionally, we will be able to create a productive environment for her family by providing them income and a new life skill through farming.
 We are so excited for Alisati and the maturity she has shown in this stage of life, and we plan to support her and her family in the safest way possible!